 Polyimides are thermosetting polymers with good chemical and electrical resistance, high thermal conductivity, and good mechanical properties.

 Kapton is one of the most popular polyimides that is primarily used in making solder masks and stencils.

-However, polyimides are not recommended for laser cutting because they tend to leave a brown/black charring along the edge of the cut which requires a secondary process for cleaning.
+While polyamides are easy to laser cut, they are not recommended for laser cutting because they tend to leave a brown/black charring along the edge of the cut, which requires a secondary process for cleaning.

 A low-powered laser beam can be used for marking the surface of polyimide without any substantial damage to its structural integrity.